 Stromal cells – also known as mesenchymal stem cells (MSCs) – are non-hematopoietic, multipotent, self-renewable cells that are capable of trilineage differentiation (mesoderm, ectoderm, and endoderm).
-The pluripotency and immunomodulatory features of MSCs makes them an effective tool in cell therapy and tissue repair.
+The pluripotency and immunomodulatory features of MSCs mean that they are an effective tool in cell therapy and tissue repair.

 What defines a stromal cell?

-The International Society for Cellular Therapy provides the following guidelines on MSCs:
+The International Society for Cellular Therapy provides the following guidelines on mesenchymal stem cells:

 - The cells should demonstrate plastic adherence.

 - They should express specific cell surface markers, such as cluster of differentiation (CD) 73, D90, CD105, and lack the expression of CD14, CD34, CD45 and human leukocyte antigen-DR (HLA-DR).

 - They should be able to differentiate in vitro into adipocytes, chondrocytes, and osteoblasts.

 Figure 2.
 Summary of the ISCT criteria for identifying MSCs for research purposes.
 Image Credit: PromoCell GmbH.
 (1) MSCs must be plastic-adherent under standard culture conditions.
 (2) MSCs must express the surface antigens CD105, CD73, and CD90.
 A lack of expression of hematopoietic antigens (CD45, CD34, CD14/CD11b, CD79a/CD19, HLA-DR) is recommended, along with a minimum purity of ≥95% for CD105, CD73, and CD90 positive cells and ≤2% expression of hematopoietic antigens.
 (3) MSCs must be shown to be multipotent and be able to give rise to adipocytes, osteoblasts, and chondrocytes under the standard in vitro tissue culture-differentiating conditions.